Vixen (band)

-Vixen is an American rock band formed in Saint Paul, Minnesota, in 1980.
+Vixen are an American all-female glam rock band formed in Saint Paul, Minnesota, in 1973.
 During its most commercially successful period from 1987 to 1992, the band consisted of Jan Kuehnemund (lead guitar), Janet Gardner (lead vocals, rhythm guitar), Share Ross (bass guitar), and Roxy Petrucci (drums).

 The band's eponymous first album was released in 1988, and reached No. 41 on the Billboard 200.
-Their second album Rev It Up was released in 1990, and reached No. 52 on the Billboard 200.
-Their third album Tangerine was released in 1998.
-Their fourth album Live & Learn was released in 2006.
+Their second studio album Rev It Up was released in 1990, and reached No. 52 on the Billboard 200.
+Their third studio album Tangerine was released in 1998.
+Their fourth studio album Live & Learn was released in 2006.

 Part of the Los Angeles, California, glam metal scene, the band has been described as "the female Bon Jovi."
 Several singles released by the band from 1988 to 1990 reached the Billboard Hot 100, including the Top 40 singles "Edge of a Broken Heart" at No. 26, and "Cryin'" at No. 22.

-While the band originally disbanded in 1992, it reformed from 1997 to 1998 by Gardner and Petrucci but a lawsuit filed by Kuehnemund over ownership of the name ruled in her favor ending that version of the band.
-Kuehnemund reunited the band with the classic lineup in 2001 but disagreements caused Kuehnemund to quickly recruit a new version of the band with three new members; this lineup lasted until 2012.
+While the band originally disbanded in 1992, it reformed from 1997 to 1998 by Gardner and Petrucci but a lawsuit filed by Kuehnemund over ownership of the name ruled in her favor, ending that version of the band.

+Kuehnemund reunited the band with the classic lineup in 2001, but disagreements caused Kuehnemund to quickly recruit a new version of the band with three new members; this lineup lasted until 2011.
 Kuehnemund died in 2013.
 From then on Gardner, Ross, and Petrucci reformed the band with Gina Stile on guitar.

-As of 2022 the band currently consists of Petrucci, Britt Lightning, Lorraine Lewis, and Julia Lage.
+As of June 21, 2024, the band currently consists of Petrucci, Britt Lightning, Julia Lage, and newly announced lead singer Rosa Laricchiuta.

 History

 Early years

-Vixen was formed in St. Paul, Minnesota in 1980 by guitarist Jan Kuehnemund after playing in the band Lemon Pepper in high school later changing the name to Genesis, which broke up in 1974.
-Nancy Shanks was her bandmate during that time.
+Vixen was formed in St. Paul, Minnesota in 1973 by guitarist Jan Kuehnemund after playing in the band Lemon Pepper in high school later changing the name to Genesis, which broke up in 1974.
+Nancy Shanks was her bandmate during that time and two drummers were featured, Marlene Peterson and Laurie Hedlund.
 Six years later she formed a new all-female rock band named Vixen with a new lineup.

 Alex Henderson, writing for AllMusic, said they started in 1981 in Los Angeles, California, but Kuehnemund herself denied this.
 In 1984, an early version of the band with Kuehnemund, singer Janet Gardner, bassist Pia Maiocco, drummer Laurie Hedlund, and rhythm guitarist/singer-songwriter Tamara "Tammy" Ivanov appeared in the movie Hardbodies, as the on-screen band Diaper Rash.
 They were a quintet at that time, playing in a pop rock style.
 In 1985, the band moved to the inner areas of Los Angeles to join the city's rock scene.